Working with Data in Blazor Stock Chart Component

 </SfStockChart>

-On the other hand, to configure the chart using Web API, provide the appropriate endpoint Url within SfDataManager along with Adaptor.
-Here, use WebApiAdaptor in-order to interact with the Web API to consume data from the Entity Framework appropriately.
+}To configure the chart using a Web API, provide the appropriate endpoint URL within SfDataManager along with an Adaptor.
+Use WebApiAdaptor to interact with a Web API and consume data from Entity Framework.

 @using Syncfusion.Blazor.Charts